Metro Vancouver’s largest Canada Day event usually happens downtown at and around Canada Place. The party includes concerts and loads of fun!

 Canada Place hosts family-friendly activities from 11:00 am until 6:00 pm on July 1st to celebrate the country’s birthday.

 The Canada Together event features live performances throughout the day.
-The entertainment lineup in 2025 included Dear Rouge, John Welsh & Los Valientes, Ramen Fog, Hotel Mira, and Blue Rivera.
+The entertainment lineup in 2026 includes Spendo, The Matinee, and Rebecca Sichon.

 On this celebratory day, food trucks are along Canada Place Way between Howe Street and Thurlow.
 There is a Kids’ Zone in Jack Poole Plaza with family-friendly entertainers, a dance party and other fun activities.
 The event also features an Indigenous marketplace and displays made by local artists.

-Below was the lineup of entertainment on the Main Stage and in the Kids’ Zone this past year.
+Below is the lineup of entertainment for the Main Stage and the Kids’ Zone in 2026.
+Details are subject to change.

 On the Canada Place Main Stage